1 min read

 There is often much to be learned by hearing from different team members.
 The goal of the retrospective is to identify areas of improvement.
 Gaining an understanding of what's not been working helps surface improvements.
 Sometimes even minor refinements can make a big difference in the success of a project.

 It is important to create a “safe zone” to encourage honest feedback and agree to have a blame-free zone.
-Retrospectives are conducted in the spirit of fostering improving as a team.
+Retrospectives are conducted in the spirit of fostering improvement as a team.

 Example of a Retrospective Board: